Linda McMahon 2010 United States Senate campaign: Republican convention

-McMahon, Schiff, and Simmons competed for the nomination at the convention on May 21, 2010.In the face of doubters, Simmons' Senate campaign projecting optimism in buildup to GOP convention Prior to the Convention, McMahon had urged supporters to register for the Republican primary, suggesting that she would run even if she had not won the Republican nomination.
+McMahon, Schiff, and Simmons competed for the nomination at the convention on May 21, 2010.
+Prior to the Convention, McMahon had urged supporters to register for the Republican primary, suggesting that she would run even if she had not won the Republican nomination.
 Schiff similarly had indicated that he would run regardless of the convention's results.

 Simmons, the ostensible Party favorite, staked his campaign on the convention and said repeatedly he would not "force a primary" if he lost the convention.
 However, when Simmons lost many of his pledged delegates to McMahon, his viability was doubted by the media and state GOP.
 Pundits revealed that Simmons was under pressure to drop out and run for his former Congressional seat.
 When Simmons was asked about the possibility, he did not explicitly "rule out" a change in races.
 Simmons was visibly frustrated by the negative media publicity he received as a result.
 Simmons then claimed that he had more delegates than McMahon by a wide margin.
 McMahon heavily outspent Simmons, maintaining a steady lead over both her rivals.
 Simmons could not fund TV ads after a drop in fundraising.
 In the weeks prior to the convention, Simmons failed to regain in the polls.